MaterializeInc/materialize/test/scalability/README.md

 ./mzcompose run default --target=remote \--materialize-url="postgres://user:password@host:6875/materialize?sslmode=require" --cluster-name= ...
 ```

+## Detecting regressions
+A regression is defined as a deterioration in performance (transactions per seconds) of more than 10% for a given
+workload and count factor compared to the baseline.

+To detect a regression, add the parameter `--regression-against` and specify a target.
+The specified target will be
+added to the `--target`s if it is not already present.

 ## Specifying the concurrencies to be benchmarked

 The framework uses an exponential function to determine what concurrencies to test.
 By default, exponent base of 2 is used, with a default